 Webinar on “Lameness in dairy cows” – 18 January 2021

 On 18 January 2021 (h.
-19.00-20.30, Paris time), ICAR and IDF jointly organise a webinar on “Lameness in dairy cows: the challenging battle”.
-Participation is free upon registration at https://us02web.zoom.us/webinar/register/WN_CNJAIuJxTLS-Pt9xbyMYQA.
+19.00-20.30, Paris time), ICAR and IDF jointly organised a webinar on “Lameness in dairy cows: the challenging battle”.

-ICAR also advises that a specific brochure has been prepared and made available here
+ICAR also advises that a specific brochure has been prepared and made available here.

-h.
-19:10 – Tools and practices to disseminate animal health: DISARM Active Network.
+- Tools and practices to disseminate animal health: DISARM Active Network.
 Nicola Gough, IDF

-h.
-19:15 – Lameness, a global dairy challenge.
+- Lameness, a global dairy challenge.
 Jon Huxley, Massey University, NZ

-h.
-19:35 – New Guidelines for recording lameness in dairy cattle.
+- New Guidelines for recording lameness in dairy cattle.
 Anne-Marie Christen, Lactanet, CA

-h: 19:45 – Lameness scoring: Improving consistency, accuracy and managing expectations.
+- Lameness scoring: Improving consistency, accuracy and managing expectations.
 Nick Bell, Herd Health Consultancy, UK

-On the first presentation Nicola Gough will present the DISARM initiative.
+On the first presentation Nicola Gough presented the DISARM initiative.
 Funded by the EU Horizon 2020 research and innovation programme, DISARM is a collaboration between farmers, veterinarians, advisory services, academics and industry to disseminate innovative solutions for antibiotic resistance management in livestock production to alleviate the threat of antibiotic resistance.

-Finally, Dr. Nick Bell, Herd Health Consultancy, UK will end the webinar in presenting practical aspects of the lameness scoring.
+Finally, Dr. Nick Bell, Herd Health Consultancy, UK will ended the webinar in presenting practical aspects of the lameness scoring.
 Health of feet and legs is so important to herd productivity, fertility, welfare and cow longevity.
 Locomotion scoring was originally developed to evaluate clinical trials but has found a useful application in measuring and monitoring lameness in the field.
 However, key to success is adopting robust methods of implementation with skilled interpretation of the results.
 There are many practical considerations when it comes to applying lameness scoring in the dairy farm setting.